No matter what type of business you’re operating, the security of your employees, your property and your assets should remain a priority.

 It’s possible that your waste bins and recycling bins could contain documents such as payroll details, bank statements, and personal data.
 This kind of information can be incredibly useful to a criminal who could either sell it on or use it to defraud you.

-In essence, a full waste bin could be just as enticing as an open cash till for any criminal scouting your premises.
+In essence, a full waste bin could be just as enticing as open cash for any criminal scouting your premises.
 To prevent thieves from breaking intent on rummaging through your waste bins you should shred important documents and empty your bins each day.

 Keep your office neat and tidy